 Noodle alternatives: If you are not into noodles, try substituting some peeled and cubed winter squash (butternut, kabocha, delicata) in with the sauted vegetables.
 Spaghetti squash would also be nice.
 Aside from squash, try some brown rice, diced potatoes, or broccoli and cauliflower florets.

 Below: There are many types of whole-grain pastas nowadays, besides wheat, including quinoa, brown rice, and buckwheat/soba.
-Non-wheat pastas, such as quinoa, may also have some wheat (kamut is a type of wheat, but buckwheat has no wheat in it) in them, so if you are gluten-intolerant, be sure to read the labels.
+Some pastas, such as quinoa or buckwheat, may also have some wheat in them, so if you are gluten-intolerant, be sure to read the labels.

 Below: The completed dish garnished with white, hulled sesame seeds.
 These can be found in the bulk section of health food groceries.
 Smell them to make sure they are not rancid, which can be the case with these seeds if they are old (the white sesame seeds do not have hulls/protective outter coverings, so they spoil faster than sesame seeds with hulls, which are grayer in color).